-The outstanding principal amount and accrued but unpaid interest in respect of the Revolving Senior Loan Facility will become payable on February 19, 2021, subject to certain adjustments pursuant to the Revolving Senior Loan Facility.
-On February 4, 2021, the outstanding amount under the Revolving Senior Loan Facility was repaid in full.
+The outstanding principal amount and accrued but unpaid interest in respect of the Revolving Senior Loan Facility was payable on February 19, 2021, subject to certain adjustments pursuant to the Revolving Senior Loan Facility.
+On February 4, 2021, the outstanding amount under the Revolving Senior Loan Facility was repaid in full and the facility was terminated.